-The purpose of the Annual Meeting is to: (i) elect four directors; (ii) ratify the appointment of Tanner LLC as our independent public accountants for the year ending December 31, 2016; (iii) approve, by non-binding advisory vote, the compensation of our named executive officers; and (iv) to transact any such other business that properly comes before the Annual Meeting (each a "Proposal," and collectively, the "Proposals").
+The purpose of the Annual Meeting is to: (i) elect four directors; (ii) ratify the appointment of Tanner LLC as our independent public accountants for the year ending December 31, 2017; (iii) approve, by non-binding advisory vote, the compensation of our named executive officers as described under the headings "Compensation Discussion and Analysis" and "Executive Compensation;" and (iv) to transact any such other business that properly comes before the Annual Meeting (each a "Proposal," and collectively, the "Proposals").
 Although the Board of Directors does not anticipate that any other issues will come before the Annual Meeting, your completed and executed proxy gives the official proxies the right to vote your shares that you are entitled to vote in their discretion on any other matter properly brought before the Annual Meeting.